aomahony/thegamecollaboratory/OurDocs/Readme.md

         create database template1 with template = template0 encoding = 'UTF8' LC_CTYPE = 'en_US.utf8' LC_COLLATE = 'en_US.utf8';
         update pg_database set datistemplate = TRUE where datname = 'template1';
         \q

+9. To run the Rails server and test out your work, type:
+   "rails s"
+   in the Terminal and then open your browser and surf to "http://localhost:3000"

+## Test your Setup

 ## Development Process